Manishkumarmaha/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01
-web developement projects :-
+web developement internship projects :- responsive landing page languages used:-
-1.interactive navication menu
-2.stopwatch web application
-3.portfolio website
+HTML,CSS and JAVA SCRIPT firt task of web developementinternship. the internship is provided is "PRODIGY INFOTECH"